desh2608/gss/README.md

 * The GSS implementation (see `gss/core`) has been stripped of CHiME-6 dataset-specific peculiarities (such as array naming conventions etc.)
 * We use Lhotse for simplified data loading, speaker activity generation, and RTTM representation.
-We provide examples in the `scripts` directory for how to use the `gss` module for several datasets.
+We provide examples in the `recipes` directory for how to use the `gss` module for several datasets.
 We are currently aiming to support LibriCSS, AMI, and AliMeeting.
 * The inference can be done on multi-node GPU environment.
 This makes it several times faster than the original CPU implementation.
+* We provide both Python modules and CLI for using the enhancement functions, which can be easily included in recipes from Kaldi, Icefall, ESPNet, etc.

 ## Installation